Performing your first at home hair colour: tips and tricks for how to dye your hair at home

 1. Be realistic

 When choosing the best at-home hair dye colour for the first time, make sure you choose a shade that will suit your natural skin tone.
 Black hair dye may not be the best option if you’re fair skinned and blonde.
 Go for a honey copper colour instead.
+Hair dye can only lift 1-2 levels.
+Always check the back of pack to see if this shade is right for you.

 2. Check out our virtual try-on tool